WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

     fn move_player(num_spaces: u8) {}
 ```

-This code compiles, even though we haven’t listed all the possible values a `u8` can have, because the last pattern will match all values not specifically listed.
+This code compiles, even though we haven't listed all the possible values a `u8` can have, because the last pattern will match all values not specifically listed.
 This catch-all pattern meets the requirement that `match` must be exhaustive.

 Note that we have to put the catch-all arm last because the patterns are evaluated in order.
 If we put the catch-all arm earlier, the other arms would never run, so Rust will warn us if we add arms after a catch-all.

-Rust also has a pattern we can use when we want a catch-all but don’t want to use the value in the catch-all pattern: `_` is a special pattern that matches any value and does not bind to that value.
-This tells Rust we aren’t going to use the value, so Rust won’t warn us about an unused variable.
+Rust also has a pattern we can use when we want a catch-all but don't want to use the value in the catch-all pattern: `_` is a special pattern that matches any value and does not bind to that value.
+This tells Rust we aren't going to use the value, so Rust won't warn us about an unused variable.

-Let’s change the rules of the game: now, if you roll anything other than a 3 or a 7, you must roll again.
+Let's change the rules of the game: now, if you roll anything other than a 3 or a 7, you must roll again.
 We no longer need to use the catch-all value, so we can change our code to use `_` instead of the variable named `other`:

 ```rust
     let dice_roll = 9;